-But even an EER of 4.86 does not accurately capture the unique fuel efficiency gains associated with Proterra's fast-charge technology.
+But even an EER of 4.91 does not accurately capture the unique fuel efficiency gains associated with Proterra's fast-charge technology.
 Therefore, we further request the consideration of a separate LCFS category for fast-charge, battery-electric buses, similar to ARB's additional incentive for fast-charge in the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP), in order to recognize the technology's functionally unlimited range, efficiency, and greater miles per gallon diesel equivalent.
-Charging along the route in less than 10 minutes allows the fast-charge, battery-electric buses have greater efficiency and MPG equivalent due to their light weight and advanced technology, as the fast-charge, battery-electric transit buses have fewer batteries and less weight on-board the vehicle.
-Therefore, we strongly encourage recognizing a separate LCFS category for fast-charge, battery electric buses with an EER of 5.2-using the 21.72 MPG diesel equivalent achieved at Altoona under three identified test cycles and the average diesel transit bus at the same test cycles of 4.18 MPG.
+Charging along the route in less than 7 minutes allows the fast-charge, battery-electric buses to operate continuously - similar to a fuel cell or other long-range advanced technology.
+In addition, the buses have greater efficiency and MPG equivalent due to their light weight and advanced technology, as the fast-charge, battery-electric transit buses have fewer batteries and less weight on-board the vehicle.
+Therefore, we strongly encourage recognizing a separate LCFS category for fast-charge, battery electric buses with an EER of 5.3-using the 22.16 MPG diesel equivalent achieved at Altoona under three identified test cycles and the average diesel transit bus at the same test cycles of 4.18 MPG.